Wisconsin Pest Control Pollutant Discharge Permits

 The goal of these general permits is that the permittee evaluate and implement integrated pest management practices that, in conjunction with effective pest control, will minimize any pest control pollutant discharge and prevent exceedence of a Wisconsin water quality standard.

-Only one entity needs to have WPDES permit coverage for any pollutant discharge to a water of the state.
-That entity could be either the sponsor or the applicator.
-If the pesticide contract applicator does not have permit coverage, the sponsor would need to apply for WPDES permit coverage for any pest control pollutant discharge to a water of the state (residue or discharge beyond the treatment area).
+Only one entity needs to have WPDES permit coverage for any pesticide pollutant discharge to a water of the state.
+That entity can be either the sponsor or the applicator.
+If the pesticide contract applicator does not have permit coverage, the sponsor would need to apply for WPDES permit coverage for any pesticide pollutant discharge to a water of the state (residue or discharge beyond the treatment area).

 Coverage is for the term of the general permit unless otherwise requested by the permittee if applying during the permit term.